-A pool cover will protect your pool from debris, limit evaporation and hold in heat.
+A pool cover will limit the debris entering your pool, reduce algae growth, limit evaporation, and hold heat.
 There are several types of pool covers available for outdoor and indoor pools.
 Spa tubs also use covers to hold in the heat and keep the water clean.

 Evaporation is controlled up to 98% with a pool cover.
-The chemicals do not need to be added as frequently since the chlorine does not evaporate.
+Since the chlorine does not evaporate, The chemicals are not needed as frequently.

-A good pool cover will keep out leaves, twigs, dirt and other debris when the pool is not used.
-This limits the need to brush and vacuum the pool.
+A good pool cover will keep out leaves, twigs, dirt, and other debris when the pool is unused and limits the need to brush and vacuum the pool.
 The pool skimmer and filter stay clean and free of debris.

-There are several types of pool covers designed for different sizes and shapes of pools.
+Several types of pool covers are designed for different sizes and shapes of pools.
 A cover should fit tightly on all sides to hold in heat and keep it clean.

 The various types of covers include:

-The transparent bubbles are face down in the pool.
-The cover can cut down heating cost up to 75% if it fits snugly to the sides of the pool.
-A solar cover is light weight, but it should have a roller to remove it and prevent tearing.
-Since it is a light material, it will not hold the weight of a child.
+The transparent bubbles are face-down in the pool.
+The cover can cut down heating costs by up to 75% if it fits snugly to the sides of the pool.
+A solar cover is lightweight but should have a roller to remove it and prevent tearing.
+Since it is a light material, it will not hold a child's weight.

 These can be removed and replaced with the push of a button.
-They will support the weight of an adult.
-This is an added safety feature.
-The pool cover is made of interlocking slats that roll up on a reel.
-This reel can be locked to keep the cover in place when the pool is not used.
+As an added safety feature, they will support the weight of an adult.
+The pool cover comprises interlocking slats that roll up on a reel.
+The owner may lock the reel when the pool is unused to keep the cover in place.

-The automated cover is held in place with snaps on the sides of the pool or a special track.
+Snaps on the sides of the pool or a special track hold the automated cover in place.
 Professional installation is required.

 The thermal pool cover is opaque and does not absorb sunlight.
 It is used at night to hold in the heat.
 Most thermal covers are 5mm thick blankets with a poly foam core.
 They attach to the sides of the pool on a roller device.
 The best covers resist UV rays.
 They can be custom-made for different pool shapes.